ravel-net/ravel-net.github.io/walkthrough.md

 #### Application Shells

-Along with a SQL file containing application views, triggers, etc., an application can provide a Python file containing a sub-shell for monitoring and controlling the application.
+Along with a SQL file containing application tables, views, and rules, an application can provide a Python file containing a sub-shell for monitoring and controlling the application.
 For example, the sample application implements an `echo` command:

     ravel> orch load sample
     ravel> sample echo Hello World